 Solid partners Solid futures is the Queensland Government's plan to improve early childhood, education, training and employment outcomes for Aboriginal and Torres Strait Islander Queenslanders

-The Office for Early Childhood Education and Care is responsible for:
+The Early Childhood Education and Care division is responsible for:

 Term 1: 27 Jan - 2 Apr